 Ugh.
-The mere word can cause us to tense up.
+The mere word “trauma” can cause us to tense up.
 Many of us have strong associations with that word, most especially when it has personal reverberations.
 When we have experienced trauma first-hand we can long desperately to put it behind us, and yet we feel unsure of how to move through it.

 Isn’t that a question?
-I am writing here not as a psychiatrist or psychologist, but rather as a human being who has spent her life fascinated with human emotions, resiliency and wounds of all kinds.
+I am writing here not as a psychiatrist or psychologist, but rather as a human being who has spent her life fascinated with human emotions, resiliency, and wounds of all kinds.
 And as a parent, who has felt the deep blow of trauma in my own early life and again in entering motherhood.

 What is trauma, and how common is it?

-Trauma is the Greek word for “wound,” and used only to refer to physical injuries.
+Trauma is the Greek word for “wound,” and was originally used to refer to physical injuries.
 Now, however, we also use the word to refer to emotional wounds.
 We know today that traumatic events can leave emotional scars deep enough even to result in a diagnosis of Post-traumatic Stress Disorder (PSTD).

-Trauma is not as rare occurrence as we might like to believe, and trauma is not reserved only for the unthinkably shocking and horrific events “of the world.”
+Trauma is not as rare as we might like to believe, and trauma is not reserved only for the unthinkably shocking and horrific events “of the world.”
 The American Psychological Association shares this poignant definition and statistic from the 2008 Presidential Task Force on Post-traumatic Stress Disorder and Trauma in Children and Adolescents:

 “A significant number of children in American society are exposed to traumatic life events.
 A traumatic event is one that threatens injury, death, or the physical integrity of self or others and also causes horror, terror, or helplessness at the time it occurs.
 Traumatic events include sexual abuse, physical abuse, domestic violence, community and school violence, medical trauma, motor vehicle accidents, acts of terrorism, war experiences, natural and human-made disasters, suicides, and other traumatic losses.
 In community samples, more than two-thirds of children report experiencing a traumatic event by age 16.”

-How Can We Begin To Heal Our Trauma?
+How Can We Begin Healing Trauma?